AasrithSairam/Word-count/README.md

 PC
 Anaconda - Python 3.7
 ## ALGORITHM:
-### Step 1: Prompt the user to enter the name of the file they want to analyze for word count.
+### Step 1: Prompt the user to enter the name of the file they want to analyze for word count

 ### Step 2: Initialize a variable to store the total word count and open the specified file in read mode.